 Nathaly Agosto Filión is deeply honored to serve under the leadership of Mayor Ras J. Baraka as Chief Sustainability Officer for the City of Newark.
 In this role, Agosto Filión is the city’s leading sustainability strategist, convening interdepartmental teams to make Newark a cleaner, greener, healthier, better prepared, and more engaged city.
 She also serves as a bridge linking a diverse network of community, nonprofit, academic, institutional, philanthropic and governmental partners advancing a variety of sustainability, greening, environmental health, and quality of life initiatives across Newark.
 Prior to staffing Newark’s Office of Sustainability, Agosto Filión worked as a Resiliency Manager with Sustainable Jersey, connecting post-Sandy communities with recovery and resiliency resources.
 Before relocating to New Jersey, she worked as a Program Officer with the Institute for Sustainable Communities helping to develop, design and deliver national and regional capacity-building programs for local government climate and sustainability practitioners.
 Agosto Filión earned B.S. and M.S. degrees in Natural Resources from the University of Vermont.
 Over the course of her career, she has worked as an urban sustainability training support specialist, municipal climate action planning consultant, community organizer, and environmental educator.
 She provides thought leadership as a member of the Sustainable Jersey Diversity & Equity Task Force, the Regional Plan Association’s Climate Adaptation Network, the Green Infrastructure Leadership Exchange, and the Urban Sustainability Directors Network (USDN) Equity Advisory and Common Metrics Committees.
 Agosto Filión currently serves as co-chair of the USDN Gritty/Legacy Cities Affinity Group.
 She is a 2015 Eastern Regional Network Environmental Leadership Fellow.
 Agosto Filión is proud to have served as a founding member of 350Vermont, 350Dominicana, and Justicia Migrante/Migrant Justice Junta de Apoyo.

 As the Nutrition and Physical Activity Program Manager for Institute for Family Health/ Bronx Health REACH, Rachel oversees and initiates activities to increase opportunities for physical activity and access to healthy food in diverse community settings in the Bronx.
 She currently manages nutrition and physical activity programs within the IFH health centers, Bronx-based meal serving organizations, faith-based organizations, and other related programs.
 Rachel co-coordinates the outreach strategy to public policy makers at the federal, state and local levels.
 Previously, she implemented a Vegetable and Fruit Rx Prescription Program to increase access and consumption of fruits and vegetables for over 600+ patients at three health centers within the South Bronx.
-Rachel has a Master’s Degree in Social Work from the Silberman School Work at Hunter College, a Master of Education from Hunter College and a bachelor’s degree from Rowan University.
+Rachel has a Master’s Degree from the Silberman School of Social Work at Hunter College, a Master of Education from Hunter College, and a Bachelor’s Degree in Political Science from Rowan University.
 She was also a Peace Corps volunteer in Kyrgyzstan, Central Asia.

 Renata Blumberg is an Assistant Professor in the Department of Nutrition and Food Studies at Montclair State University, in Montclair, NJ.
 She has an MS in International Agricultural Development from the University of California, Davis and a PhD in Geography from the University of Minnesota, Twin Cities.
 She conducts research on alternative food networks in Eastern Europe, and she has recently started a research project in New Jersey on efforts to improve access to farmers’ markets.
 Her other research interests include feminist pedagogy and critical dietetics.